 But the good news is that we know not all TVs and TV brands are created equal.
-There are a number of exceptional 40-inch TVs with 4K HDR at a reasonable price and we've done all the hard work and research for you.
-The result is a list of 40-inch TVs we’ll be constantly updating that we think represent the best 40-inch TVs on the market right now.
-(If you're in the US, too, you'll want to skip to options 2, 3 or 5.)
+There are a number of exceptional 40-inch 4K HDR TVs at a reasonable price and we've done all the hard work and research for you.
+The result is a list that we think represent the best 40-inch TVs on the market right now.
+(If you're in the US, too, you'll want to focus on options 2, 3 or 5.)

 How do I pick out a 40-inch TV?

 Before we dive into our recommendations, it's worth going over what we look for when we're reviewing and recommending TVs here on TechRadar.

 Ultra HD vs Full HD: That you can’t see a difference between Full HD and Ultra HD on a screen smaller than 55 inches is a common misconception.
 If you take your time and really look at a picture – especially if that picture is using High Dynamic Range – you will see a difference.